 Last year, Age Cymru dealt with more than 31,500 enquiries, through our free, confidential and impartial service providing older people with invaluable information and advice on their rights and entitlements across the range of issues that older people experience.

 £10 raised could be used to answer an advice enquiry to an older person.

 Friend in Need - telephone befriending service

 Our groundbreaking volunteer-led service provides vital weekly friendship and support to people who are living alone.
 Fundraising helps us to keep our vital contact services going.
-Last year our wonderful team made more than 8,500 friendship calls to more than 550 older people across Wales.
+Last year our wonderful team made more than 11,600 friendship calls to older people across Wales.

 £15 could support friendship calls to two older people every week.